-- Use a weekly oatmeal shampoo such as Aloveen
+- Use a weekly oatmeal shampoo

 One of the most common allergies in dogs and cats is a flea bite allergy – especially during the warmer months of the year, when fleas become more prevalent.
 Flea allergy develops in response to the saliva the flea injects into the skin during feeding and is so severe that one flea bite can keep your pet itching for 2 weeks.

 Often fleas are overlooked as a cause of allergies, as pets with flea allergies don’t always have visible fleas.
 In fact, because one flea causes so much irritation, they tend to gnaw out that little flea pretty quickly, getting rid of any evidence of the problem.
 Any pet with allergies, even if fleas are not the main cause, needs super-fast flea control as part of their treatment, ideally with a Comfortis monthly flavoured chew..